-The new status would allow a retired CPA to continue using the credential on business cards, letterhead or other communications provided all the criteria are met.
+Beginning Aug 1, a new license status will allow retired CPAs to continue using the credential on business cards, letterhead or other communications provided all the criteria are met.
 The retired status will be an option for CPAs who are 55 or older and meet the other requirements.

 Why you should care